-For calibration, we remove the time bias introduced by SPAD electronics, time travel between source to VS and detector to VD.
-We first measure the transient response recorded by SPAD when the laser is pointing towards VD.
 From peak detection, we find the time that corresponds to the total travel time between the source to the VD, VD to the detector, and other delays in the electronic circuits.
 We physically measured the distance between the VS and the wall to remove the effect for travel time between source and VD from the above time measurement.
-To account for the travel time between VS to the source, for every scan position, we also measure the location of the VS from the VD using a calibrated point grey camera.
+To account for the travel time between VS to the source, for every scan position, we also measure the location of the VS from the VD using a calibrated CMOS camera (Point Grey Research Inc.).
 By summing these two delays, we compute the shift we need to incorporate to each histogram.
-We shift the histogram measured for each VS position appropriately and the resulting histograms corresponds to the travel time between VS to object to VD.
+We shift the histogram measured for each VS position appropriately, and the resulting histograms correspond to the travel time between VS to object to VD.
 We then use the reconstruction algorithm discussed in Section 5 for measuring plane parameters.